Skip to main content

 Unit of study_

-This unit surveys some of the major developments in the history of western classical music from the Medieval period to the present, and relates them to broader historical and artistic trends.
-In addition to analysing individual musical works, students will engage with historiography and the relationships between music, society, and the history of ideas.
+This unit surveys some of the main developments in the history of Western classical music from the Medieval period to the present, and relates them to broader historical and artistic trends.
+Students will listen to a diverse array of pieces composed over the last 1200 years and discuss their attributes, underlying philosophies and contexts.
+Different kinds of relationships between music, society, and the history of ideas are examined and debated.

 Code MUSC1506